Terence Roe

 song extract overlayed on pen and ink drawing

-My mother played the piano and possessed a rich contralto voice, and often gave recitals and public performances.
+My Irish mother played the piano and possessed a rich contralto voice, and often gave recitals and public performances.
 She had grown up in India and at a young age was discovered by the director of ‘All India Radio.’
 This led to her having her own weekly program singing a wide range of songs.
 Without knowing it she taught me the inner concentration required to perform and communicate a song and I regarded her as an artist in her own right.
 My eldest sister Diana, also a pianist, guitarist and singer-songwriter, inspired me to begin writing songs and accompany myself on the Spanish guitar.

 barrow hill . 'in remembrance of a delightful childhood - our beloved barrow hill - how lucky we were, only i don't believe we knew it then.'
 Lynda Roe